sdiehl/stephendiehl.com/posts/production.md

 spectrum from fully qualifying ``(Control.Monad.>>=)`` to common things like ``(Data.Maybe.maybe)`` or just disambiguating names like ``(Map.lookup)``.

 **Consider rolling an internal prelude**.
-The community historically has favored the "Small Prelude Assumption" which presupposes that tools get pushed out into third party modules, even the core tools that are necessary to do anything (text, bytestring, vector, etc).
-This makes life easier for library authors, and harder for downstream users who have to internalize all of the libraries before becoming productive.
+As we've all learned the hard way, the Prelude is not your friend.
+The consensus historically has favored the "Small Prelude Assumption" which presupposes that tools get pushed out into third party modules, even the core tools that are necessary to do anything (text, bytestring, vector, etc).
+This makes life easier for library authors at the cost of some struggle for downstream users.

-Any non-trivial business logic module can very easily have 100+ lines just of imports, and frankly it gets tiring.
-One common way of organizing this is by rolling a custom prelude.
+In practice any non-trivial business logic module can very easily have 100+ lines just of imports, and frankly it gets tiring.
+One common way of abstracting this is by rolling a custom prelude using module reexports.
 Consider a minimal use case like the following:

 ```haskell
 module MegaCorpPrelude (